Can Your Foundation Support a Second Story Addition?

 When all is said and done, adding square footage without sacrificing real estate has definite perks, but if you’re realistic, you’ll realize that they come with a price.
 As long as you’re willing to accept everything that the project entails, you’ll definitely reap some real rewards — staying in a house that you love but have simply outgrown, enjoying double the living space and reveling in that extra bathroom you’ve always wished for!

 Your first step is to find a contractor who “gets” what you want and who has a reputation for being professional, efficient, fair and proficient!
-You’ll also want somebody with plenty of experience in building and remodeling.
-(Oh, and make sure they’re insured — no fly-by-night company without insurance is worth the risk, no matter how tempting their price!)
+You’ll also want somebody with plenty of experience in building and remodeling (Oh, and make sure they’re insured — no fly-by-night company without insurance is worth the risk, no matter how tempting their price!).
+Lastly, discover the top 5 questions about second story additions and get some honest answers – if you’re considering going up then you must have asked yourself one of these.

 If you’re in the greater Houston area, you’ll definitely want to add Legal Eagle Contractors to your bidder’s list.
 You’ll find our work exceeds expectations, we provide honest, fair estimates, and we’ve got nearly four decades of practical Houston-area remodeling experience under our belts!
 If you’re ready to tackle that long dreamed of second-story addition — or any other home remodeling project — why not Contact us today?